CESNET/eInfra-docs/docs.it4i/general/capacity-computing.md

 on your behalf.

 !!! tip
-    For debugging purposes, you can also start the worker e.g. on a login using simply by running `$ hq worker start`.
+    For debugging purposes, you can also start the worker, e.g. on a login using simply by running `$ hq worker start`.
 Do not use such worker for any long-running computations.

 ### Architecture

 Here you can see the architecture of HyperQueue.
-The user submits jobs into the server, which schedules them onto a set of workers running on compute nodes.
+The user submits jobs into the server which schedules them onto a set of workers running on compute nodes.

 ![](../img/hq-architecture.png)